 Additive Manufacturing, or 3D printing, forms part of the digital revolution.
 It is structurally transforming the industrial sector, particularly in countries where competitiveness is based on advanced products and short production runs.
 Via fast trials, SMACC offers companies the latest AM research findings for immediate use in production, for trying out new business opportunities, and for improving competitiveness.

-VTT and Tampere University of Technology (TUT) have invested in R&D on 3D printing.
+VTT and Tampere University have invested in R&D on 3D printing.
 VTT has broad expertise in the development of materials used in metal 3D printing.
 Such expertise can be used in e.g., powder bed fusion, the area of 3D printing on which VTT has focused.
-TUT focuses on Direct Energy Deposition (DED) in the manufacture of metal parts.
+Tampere University focuses on Direct Energy Deposition (DED) in the manufacture of metal parts.
 A broad range of industrial needs can be covered by the partnership between the two institutions.

 The advantages of AM over traditional manufacturing methods include e.g.: